 - Tell us if you think this student is or isn’t a good fit for the University with examples and rationale to back up your assessment.

-- Write up what we won’t find in their application (we already have their GPA, test scores, resumes, letters of recommendation, and writing samples).
+- Include what we won’t find in their application (we already have their GPA, test scores, resumes, letters of recommendation, and writing samples).

 - Be direct.